 As a rule, we recommend vaccinating a puppy every three weeks until he/she is four months of age.
-We recommend this because we know that the immunity passed to them from their mother (maternal immunity) lasts from nine to twelve weeks of age.
+We recommend this because we know that the immunity that passed to them from their mother (maternal immunity) lasts from nine to twelve weeks of age.
 We do not know exactly how long this immunity lasts in the individual puppy because of competition between littermates and other factors.
-As long as this immunity is present, the vaccination given to the puppy will not be 100% effective.
+As long as this immunity is present, the puppy vaccination will not be 100% effective.
 For the vaccine to be effective, we must give two boosters after the maternal immunity has gone.
 Thus, the vaccines are given every three weeks until 16 weeks of age.
 Yearly boosters will suffice after the puppy vaccines are completed.

 The basic puppy vaccines are as follows:

-* DHLP (Distemper/Hepatitis/Leptospirosis/Parainfluenza)- this vaccine is given every three weeks until the puppy is four months of age and then given on a yearly basis.
+DHLP (Distemper/Hepatitis/Leptospirosis/Parainfluenza)- this vaccine is given every three weeks until the puppy is four months of age and then given on a yearly basis.

-* Parvovirus– this vaccine is given every three weeks until the puppy is four months of age.
+Parvovirus– this vaccine is given every three weeks until the puppy is four months of age.
 The “1st Dose” version of this vaccine also bypasses the maternal derived antibodies passed from the mother to the puppy.
 After the puppy reaches four months of age the vaccine is given on a yearly basis.

-* Bordetella (kennel cough)- is an intranasal vaccine (nose drops). – It is given with the initial set of boosters – once – then is given every six months.
+Bordetella (kennel cough)- is an intranasal vaccine (nose drops). – It is given with the initial set of boosters – once – then is given every six months.

-* Lymes’ vaccine– is optional and is recommended if the puppy is in a heavy tick environment.
+Lymes’ vaccine– is optional and is recommended if the puppy is in a heavy tick environment.
 This vaccine is given once after the initial vaccine and then is given as a yearly booster.

-Nutrition is the stepping stone to good health.
+Puppy Nutrition is the stepping stone to good health.
 We recommend feeding Hills’ Prescription Diet® or Science Diet Growth as compared to any other puppy diet.
 The value of the digestibility and nutrient content of these foods surpasses any diet currently on the market.
 This evaluation is because optimum energy, protein and other nutrient requirements are more important than maximum nutrient content.
 Many grocery store foods claim to be high protein or more tasty.
 It is more important that a correct balance in nutrients be present in a pet food than high protein, high calcium or better taste.
 We should understand that a puppy requires optimal nutrition just as a human baby does.
 Therefore, as with any food item, there are no bargains, good food is expensive and cheap food always equates with poor nutrition.
 Grocery stores focus on gimmicks and taste, not good nutrition.
 It is our recommendation that you feed your pet Hill’s Prescription Diets or Science Diet because we can faithfully recommend its nutrient content and results.
 You will find that your puppy eats less of this food because it is more concentrated and highly digestible.
 It will produce stools that are small, firm with no odor due to this high digestibility factor.
 Hill’s Prescription Diets and Science Diet has a 100% money back guarantee if you or your pet is not completely satisfied.

 Nutritional supplements are often given to puppies in an effort to insure optimum nutrition.
 Vitamin and mineral supplements given to puppies have been associated with severe bone disease and intestinal problems.
 Calcium supplements and vitamin D supplements are the most troublesome.
 We do not recommend any vitamin or mineral supplements for healthy puppies on a good diet.
-We do, however, recommend the nutritional supplement Pro-Balance for any puppy who is stressed due to parasites, poor nutrition, anemia, or other illness.
+We do, however, recommend the nutritional supplement Pro-Balance for any puppy who is stressed due to parasites, poor nutrition, anemia or other illness.

 We recommend spaying or neutering between the ages of nine and twelve weeks.
 This is earlier than previous recommendations that you may be familiar with.
-The reasons for this recommendation are:

-* The puppy’s reproductive tract is small and makes for a less traumatic surgery
+- The puppy’s reproductive tract is small and makes for a less traumatic surgery

-* The surgery is less stressful at a young age.
+- The surgery is less stressful at a young age

-* There is less anesthesia risk due to newer techniques.
+- There is less anesthesia risk due to newer techniques

-* The cost is less than a spay or neuter on a larger pet.
+- The cost is less than a spay or neuter on a larger pet

-* A spayed pet is less-likely to have mammary cancer, prostate disease or cancer.
+- A spayed pet is less-likely to have mammary cancer, prostate disease or cancer

-* Spayed and neutered pets on average live longer than intact animals
+- Spayed and neutered pets, on average, live longer than intact animals

-* Sexual frustration, roaming, marking and fighting are reduced.
+- Sexual frustration, roaming, marking and fighting are reduced

 We recommend that any other elective surgeries be done at the same time.